Poland illegally pushed migrants back into Belarus, Amnesty Int'l says | Law-Order

 Poland illegally pushed migrants back into Belarus, Amnesty Int'l says

 A Polish government spokesman and the interior ministry did not reply to a request for comment.
-Interior Minister Mariusz Blaszczak was due to meet EU Home Affairs Commissioner Ylva Johansson at 1700 GMT in Warsaw.
 "Forcing people back who are trying to claim asylum without an individual assessment of their protection needs is against European and international law," said Eve Geddie, director of Amnesty International's European institutions office.

-Human rights groups have criticised Poland's nationalist government over its treatment of migrants at the border, with accusations of multiple illegal pushbacks and failure to provide medical support as well as adequate food and shelter.
-Johansson has said she was very concerned about the situation and called on Poland to allow EU border guards to the frontier, which Warsaw has so far not requested.
+Polish Interior Minister Mariusz Kaminski met EU Home Affairs Commissioner Ylva Johansson in Warsaw late on Thursday and said afterwards: "We agreed that the actions of Belarus must meet with a firm response from the EU member states."
+There was no immediate word after the Kaminski-Johansson meeting on the EU's request for Poland to allow the bloc's border guards to the frontier to help manage it and monitor the situation, including on human rights.

+Polish border guards said four migrants died on the Polish side of the border in recent weeks.
+Belarusian officials said another person died just inside their territory.
+Human rights groups and the media have not been able to access the border with Belarus since early September due to the state of emergency the Polish government was expected to extend by another 60 days starting on Thursday.

-Three migrants died on the Polish side of the border and one more just inside Belarus earlier this month while trying to cross into Poland.
-The causes of death have not been given.
-A fifth death - of an Iraqi man just inside Poland, probably from a heart attack - was also reported.
-Among the thousands of migrants who have crossed into Poland since July, more than 30 have been stuck on the precipice of the Polish and Belarusian border since mid-August, with NGOs warning that many of them were in poor health and needed medical support.
-(Additional reporting by Gabriela Baczynska and John Cotton; Editing by Steve Orlofsky)
+Among the thousands of migrants who have crossed into Poland since July, more than 30 have been stuck on the precipice of the Polish and Belarusian border since mid-August, with NGOs warning that many of them were in poor health and needed medical aid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)